-Capnometry: A Versitile Non Invasive Approach To Breathing Retraining
+Capnometry: A Versatile Non Invasive Approach To Breathing Retraining

-Capnometry uses a capnometer and optional graphing capability (capnograph) to measures carbon dioxide concentration in expired gases.
+Capnometry uses a capnometer and optional graphing capability (capnograph) to measure carbon dioxide concentration in expired gases.
 It is used during anesthesia and intensive care, and in lung function studies.

 In intensive care capnometers may be used as a substitute for blood gas determinations or to monitor the performance of assisted ventilation.
 In Optimal Breathing development it is used to assess and correct degrees of UDB aspects of hyperventilation/overbreathing/hypocapnea.
 Health professional fields are almost unlimited.